Cheetah Sound Sampler

+Product

-Its simple design included an audio preamplifier for use with microphones, an 8 bit analogue to digital converter and an audio output amplifier for impedance matching purposes.
+The sampler included a microphone with an audio preamplifier, an 8 bit analogue to digital converter and an audio output amplifier for impedance matching purposes.
 The software for the unit was written entirely in Z80 machine code and featured a menu driven interface and an ability to play back a recorded sound shifted over a two octave frequency range using the computer's rudimentary keyboard as a piano keyboard.
-Although Cheetah Marketing publicised the unit as suitable for home or professional use, the lack of polyphony and the capabilities of the software really limited the usefulness of the product to the low end of the amateur market.
+Although Cheetah Marketing publicised the unit as suitable for home or professional use, reviews identified that the cheapness of the equipment, the lack of polyphony, and the capabilities of the software limited the usefulness of the product to the amateur market.

 Accompanying the main software package, the designers Speedwell Software created a real-time sound processing unit that contained a frequency shifter, sound chopper or Dalek voicebox effect, Echo, reverb and a very strange sound effect called a Bubbelizer that was a failed attempt at a phase shifter.

+Legacy

 The Cheetah Sound Sampler, although crude and cheap, was one of many such electronic devices that introduced home computer owners to the possibilities of digital recording and the principles of electronic music that was, at the time, still reserved for a relative few who had the resources to buy expensive professional and semi-professional equipment.

-The Sound Sampler sold relatively few units due to stiff competition from contemporary manufacturers and the poor build quality of the product that was produced as cheaply as possible.
+The Sound Sampler sold relatively few units due to stiff competition from contemporary manufacturers and the poor build quality of the product.